 wide, short glasses with tall, thin ones are two easy ways to reduce your

 portion sizes and limit the effects of mindless eating.

 Research shows that having a wider variety of food options can lead you to eat up to 23% more (9).

 Experts label this phenomenon “sensory-specific satiety.”
 The basic idea is that your senses tend to get numb after you’re exposed to the same stimulus many times — for instance, the same flavors (10).

 Having a wide variety of flavors in the same meal can delay this natural numbing, pushing you to eat more.

-Simply thinking there’s more variety can also fool you.
+Simply believing there’s more variety can also fool you.
 Researchers found that participants given bowls with 10 colors of M&Ms ate 43 more candies than those given bowls with 7 colors, despite all M&Ms tasting the same (11).

-and textures you’re exposed to will help prevent you from eating more than your body needs.
+and textures you’re exposed to will help prevent you from eating more junk food

 Researchers report that the popular saying, “out of sight, out of mind” applies particularly well to mindless eating.